Lawney Reyes: Writings

 Reyes' 2002 memoir White Grizzly Bear's Legacy: Learning to be Indian combines his own memories and research with notes from library and field research (including taped interviews) done by his mother before her death in a traffic accident in May 1978.
 Among other things, it describes traditional tribal fishing at Kettle Falls on the Columbia River and living in Inchelium, Washington at its old site.
 Both Kettle Falls and Old Inchelium were later flooded by the rising waters after the construction of Grand Coulee Dam.
 His book also described the forced changes of life for the Sin Aikst/Lakes as conditions forced them away from traditional patterns and how they worked to preserve elements of their traditions.
 He explored the ambiguous effect of institutions such as the Chemawa Indian School circa 1940, which simultaneously acculturated natives to the majority American culture while inspiring a sense of "Indianness," rather than affiliation with only individual tribes.

 His second book, Bernie Whitebear: An Urban Indian's Quest for Justice (2006), is a biography of his brother Bernie Whitebear (1937–2000).
 He was one of the so-called "Gang of Four" or "Four Amigos" who founded Seattle's Minority Executive Directors' Coalition.

 Reyes' third book, B Street: A Gathering of Saints and Sinners (2008), is an exploration of the Grand Coulee area between 1933 and 1941, during the construction of the Dam.
 It was published by the University of Washington Press.

 Sculpture and design

 Reyes' works are prominent in Seattle.
 He helped design the Daybreak Star Cultural Center at Fort Lawton in the Magnolia section of Seattle.
 His sculpture Blue Jay (which measures 30 feet (9 m) wide and 12 feet (3.7 m) high) was hung prominently for over 30 years at the Bank of California building in downtown Seattle.
 After a bank merger in 2004, the piece was transferred to the Daybreak Star Center.
 His Dreamcatcher, installed at the corner of 32nd Avenue and Yesler Way in Seattle, honors the memory of his brother Bernie and his sister Luana.
+He also designed the logo for the Seattle Indian Health Board.